July 15, 2019

 FIND A FIRM THAT UNDERSTANDS YOUR VISION

-Keep in mind that the firm and the team of people you’ll be working with on your upgrade will be a part of your life for some time, and they will need to understand your vision but also not let you get in the way of yourself.
+Remember that the firm and the team you work with on your upgrade will be in your life for a while.
+They need to understand your vision but also help you avoid getting in your own way.
 They also must do this while managing your budget.

 They should focus on special features and design elements that appeal to today’s consumer.
-And, ultimately, they should have a plan to help keep customers in your location longer and increasing per-cap spend.
-Good lighting, effective traffic patterns, properly placed attractions and an engaging motif are all essentials to a successful plan.
+Ultimately, they should have a plan to help keep customers in your location longer and increase their per-capita spend.
+Good lighting, effective traffic patterns, properly placed attractions, and an engaging motif are all essentials to a successful plan.

-Examine these carefully and don’t be afraid to ask your designers and architects for “value- engineered” products.
-Some things can really make an impact for little expense (think backlit LED signage for one).
-Also consider price shopping some of the items they place on your plan.
+Examine these carefully, and don’t be afraid to ask your designers and architects for “value-engineered” products.
+Some things can have a significant impact for a relatively low expense (think backlit LED signage, for example).
+Also, consider price-shopping some of the items included in your plan.
 This will help them keep them focused and accountable.

 DRIVE THE EXPERIENCE

 Be diligent in finding ways to save while not compromising the overall look and feel of your project.
-Too many renovations have let the budget dictate the outcome and have fallen short on revenue projections because of this decision.
-Be realistic in this area and create something that is unique in your area.
+Too many renovations have allowed the budget to dictate the outcome, resulting in revenue projections that have fallen short.
+Be realistic in this area and create something unique.
 Drive the experience.

 If the decision to move ahead with change is something you’re contemplating, test the waters and gather the needed data.
-There are many resources available at your fingertips, as well as center owners who have already made moves in this space.
+You have many resources available to you.
+There are also center owners who have already taken steps in this area.